civilservicelgbt/civilservicelgbt.github.io/_events/20200626-rainbow-baskets-pride-on.md

 Tweet us your woven results @cslgbt, share them on Instagram and tag @civilservicelgbt, or send them over in an (email)[mailto:info@civilservice.lgbt].
 We will be share them throughout the month across our social media.

 To end the month, we will be showcasing all your fabulous baskets during a Zoom call on Friday 26th June.
+Sign up via Eventbrite using the above link.

 ## Questions